evan-mason/drafter/README.md

 - Dashboard picks API has a very fat unneccessary response
 - Pull out mat card when it was implemented in dashboard picks commit 6/7/2023
 - Fix API slowness.
 No idea what's happening here atm.
+- Handle draftplayerdashboard exception when drafting a player that's not avaliable.
+- draftPlayer picking player does not reset time when done locally.
+- Fix timer when it goes into negative

 IMPORTANT COMMANDS